mlindsk/molic/README.md

 Getting Started
 ---------------

 If you want to learn the "behind the scenes" of the model it is recommended to go through the [vignette tutorial](https://mlindsk.github.io/molic/articles/) and look at the [documentation](https://mlindsk.github.io/molic/reference/index.html) as you read along.
-The material has been written in hope that laymen (non-statisticians) can follow along and comprehend the core idea.

 Installation
 ------------